olegranmo/Plug-and-Play-Collaboration-Between-Specialized-Tsetlin-Machines/README.md

 This project introduces plug-and-play collaboration between Tsetlin machines (TMs), forming a _TM Composite_.
 * The collaboration relies on a TM's ability to specialize during learning and to assess its competence during inference.
 * When teaming up, the most confident TMs make the decisions, relieving the uncertain ones.
-In this manner, the team becomes more competent than its members, benefitting from their specializations.
+In this manner, the TM Composite becomes more competent than its members, benefitting from their specializations.
 * The members can be combined in any way, at any time, without fine-tuning (plug-and-play).
 * The project implements four TM specializations as a demonstration:
   * Histogram of Gradients;